chadbaldwin/chadbaldwin.github.io/_posts/2022-06-02-whats-new-in-sql-server-2022.md

 [Microsoft Documentation](https://docs.microsoft.com/en-us/sql/t-sql/functions/date-bucket-transact-sql){:target="_blank"}

-The reason I want to cover this function first is so we can use it to help us with building sample data for the rest of this post.
+I want to cover this function first so we can use it to help us with building sample data for the rest of this post.

 Generating a series of incrementing (or decrementing) values is extremely useful.
 If you've never used a "tally table" or a "numbers table" plenty of other SQL bloggers have covered it and I highly recommend looking up their posts.

 A few uses for tally tables:

-* They can often be the solution that avoids reverting to what Jeff Moden likes to call "RBAR"...Row-By-Agonizing-Row.
+* Can often be the solution that avoids reverting to what Jeff Moden likes to call "RBAR"...Row-By-Agonizing-Row.
 Tally tables can help you perform iterative / incremental tasks without having to build any looping mechanisms.
-In fact, one of the fastest solutions for splitting strings (prior to `STRING_SPLIT()`) is using a tally table method; And up until recently (we'll cover that later), it was still one of the best methods even despite `STRING_SPLIT()` being available.
+In fact, one of the fastest solutions for splitting strings (prior to `STRING_SPLIT()`) is using a tally table.
+Up until recently (we'll cover that later), that tally table string split function was still one of the best methods even despite `STRING_SPLIT()` being available.

-* They can help you with reporting, such as building a list of dates so that you don't have gaps in your aggregated report that is grouped by day or month.
+* Can help you with reporting, such as building a list of dates so that you don't have gaps in your aggregated report that is grouped by day or month.
 If you group sales by month, but a particular month had no sales you can use the tally table to fill the gaps with "0" sales.

-* They're great for helping you generate sample data.
+* They're great for helping you generate sample data as you'll see throughout this post.

 Prior to this new function, the best way I've seen to generate a tally table is using the CTE method, like so: